 The Academic Audit is a faculty-driven model of ongoing self-reflection, peer feedback, collaboration, and teamwork based on structured conversation to improve educational quality processes in teaching and learning ... and hence student success.
 In 2004, the TBR system piloted the Academic Audit as a quality improvement initiative.
-Since then, 432 Technical Certificate, Associate, Baccalaureate, Masters and Ph.D. degree programs have employed the Academic Audit model.
-In 2008, TBR's Academic Audit program received a Leveraging Award from the National Consortium for Continuous Improvement in Higher Education for its effective use of system-wide resources for academic improvement.
+Since then, over 500 Academic Audits have been conducted for Diploma, Technical Certificate, Associate, Baccalaureate, Masters and Ph.D. degree programs throughout Tennessee.